 Hastings Direct prides itself on offering quality, straightforward insurance for a price that won't break the bank.

-As testament to the high level of cover we provide, the majority of our home policies are Defaqto 5 Star rated.
 Choose the level of cover that suits you, before tailoring your policy with our great range of optional extras.
 These include:

 Protect your home with quality insurance from Hastings Direct.
 Get a quote today and see how much you could save!